devrohaan/TCD-Research-Innovation/README.md

 > ### Customer Relationship: identifying the mechanisms you will use to Get, Keep and Grow Customers
+- In Business to Government(B2G) sector, writing a winning business proposal and maintaining the sustainable business relationship, are  very difficult tasks as there is a lot of competition in the market.
+- Steve Blank’s customer relationship funnel; get, keep, grow provides model describes strategies and tactics for customer developement.
+- (IMG)
+**1. GET CUSTOMERS: Product awareness and customer acquisition**

+**2. KEEP CUSTOMERS: Retening exsting customers**

+**3. GROW CUSTOMERS: Gain more engagement in services and get referrals**

+We have built a tactical plan of Geo-Atlas hypotheses in each GKG funnel category.

+Get customers part of the funnel has four stages in both physical as well as Web channel.
+The number of potential customer decreases as they pass through the tunnel from awareness to purchase stage.
+We have decided to employ demand creation activities mentioned below.

+- We have considered paid Content marketing strategies as our archetype (Government Agencies) consumes information from blogs, news and tech journals.
+We have planned to hire PR agencies to create blogs about our services and our success stories.
+Government agencies evaluate the business

+or  I’ll focus on customer relationship strategies, also known as the get, keep and grow (GKG) tactics of customer development.
+Steve Blank
 - Paid Demand Creation activities
 1. public relations agencies